discordjs/guide/guide/command-handling/README.md

 # Command handling

 As mentioned in a previous chapter, unless your bot project is a small one, it's not a very good idea to have a single file with a giant if/else if chain for commands.
-If you want to implement features into your bot and make your development process a lot less painful, you'll definitely want to use (or in this case, create) a command handler.
+If you want to implement features into your bot and make your development process a lot less painful, you'll definitely want to use (or, in this case, create) a command handler.
 Let's get started on that!

 Here's the base code we'll be using: